-Let’s Make ESG Everybody’s Business
+Let’s Make Sustainability Everybody’s Business

 Progress Factors helps people deliver goals by adopting a more socially responsible approach to performance management.
 The most vital goal of our generation is to reverse global warming, and it is clear that we still have a long way to go.

 Prioritising climate change and promoting good working practices are no longer a nice to have.
 Moreover, making something a priority on your website is not the same as making it a reality.

 To attract and retain the best talent these days, we must offer them a socially responsible environment to work in and allow them to work on tasks with real purpose.

 Progress Factors helps organisations adopt the new working practices required to do both.

 The good news is that our projects have proven how adopting new approaches to setting targets and sharing information in a collaborative workplace speeds up progress exponentially.